-Staff members support campers by clearly defining and enforcing expectations and responsibilities, but if they are not followed and campers are struggling to meet the expectation, consequences will be discussed.
+Staff members support campers by clearly defining and enforcing expectations and responsibilities, however, if they are not followed and campers are struggling to meet the expectation, consequences will be discussed.
 Consequences for negative behaviours or actions are discussed with and set by camp staff and the camper together.
 If significant behavioral concerns arise, parents will be contacted by a leadership staff member and a plan for behavior support will be developed and implemented.
 In the event the camper's behavior does not improve after all avenues of intervention have been explored, or when one camper's actions are detracting from the experience of others, the camper will be sent home.

-Below are some disruptive behaviors that will not be tolerated at camp and may result in a camper being asked to return home:
+Below are disruptive behaviors that will not be tolerated at camp and may result in a camper being asked to return home:

 - Any act which may create a potentially dangerous situation for themselves or others

 - Stealing and vandalism

 - Physical violence or verbal abuse

 - Leaving camp property without permission

-- Racial or religious intolerance
+- · Racial or religious intolerance

+- LGBTQ Intolerance
-- Sexual activity or misconduct

-- Consumption of alcohol or illegal drugs

-- Behaviors which negatively affect another campers experience at camp.
+- · Sexual activity or misconduct - Consumption of alcohol or illegal drugs - Consumption of Marijuana or vaping products - Behaviors which negatively affect another camper's experience at camp.

 If a camper exhibit any of these behaviors at camp the Staff and Camp Director will take appropriate action.
 Consequences will be appropriate and may include being asked to return home.
 Parents or guardians will be contacted regarding serious behaviors.
 No refund will be issued if a camper is sent home for inappropriate behavior, as listed above.
-Please ensure your camper(s) are aware of these guidelines and understand the expectations and consequences.
+Please ensure your campers are aware of these guidelines and understand the expectations and consequences.

-Camp Tamarack Staff are not trained to handle campers who have severe emotional concerns, demonstrate violent behavior or who routinely violate rules and policies.
-If you are concerned about any additional needs your camper may have when it comes to behavioural support, please contact our Camp Director and discuss the best options for your camper.
-We aim to make camp accessible for everyone and will work with you and your camper to find the best option for them.
+Camp Tamarack Staff are not trained to manage campers who have severe emotional concerns, demonstrate violent behavior or who routinely violate rules and policies.
+If you are concerned about any additional needs your camper may have when it comes to behavioural support, please contact our Camp Director at director@camptamarack.ca and discuss the best options for your camper.
+We aim to make camp accessible for everyone and will collaborate with you and your camper to find the best option for them.